 Field of Dreams

-Cathy and Craig Green have created an oasis for makers, growers, friends, and families.
+cheap flights lyrics Cathy and Craig Green have created an oasis for makers, growers, friends, and families.

-We have all encountered a resonating place, the one that lingers after leaving.
+Menzel Abderhaman We have all encountered a resonating place, the one that lingers after leaving.
 The characters and setting speak to us with nostalgia or originality.
 Maybe both.
 This voice, this unique identity, is hard to define.
 Words do not suffice.
-Attempting to convey our experience to others we begin, “It is A, with a hint of B; it has a little bit of X, Y and Z—well sort of.”
+Attempting to convey our experience to others we begin, “It is A, with a hint of B; it has a little bit of X, Y and Z-well sort of.”
 We end with, “You really should go and see for yourself.
 Then you will understand what I am trying to describe.”
 Jedbug Junction, owned by Craig and Cathy Green, is such a place.
 It cannot be pigeonholed into one category.
 It is an Artisans Village selling antiques and collectibles.
 It houses a nursery and farmer’s market.
 On Saturdays, Jedburg Junction has an open-air market, sells dry rub BBQ, grilled vegetables and sides.

 Months before masks and social distancing became routine, Craig, a contractor specializing in hotel renovations, purchased 1.3 acres on Butternut Road, intent on converting the defunct buildings into an office, workshop, and construction yard for his company.
 Cathy had her own endeavor; she owned a fitness studio in Park Circle.
 The Governor’s orders to close public spaces grinded Craig’s business to a halt.
 Likewise, Cathy’s fitness center was forced to shutter its doors.
 The focus of the newly purchased property shifted from a workspace for Craig to a fitness studio for Cathy.
+It could be similar to many companies downsizing their workplace in order to create hybrid workplace cultures.
+To achieve this, they tend to move office furniture into employees’ homes to set up a home office.
+In such measures, we can see that the pandemic has changed the way people work; small businesses and large corporations appear to have adapted quickly to the new conditions.

 As the world became increasingly insular and isolated, the Greens spent more time on Butternut Road.
 Cathy aptly states, “It was a time to look around at what we had and to make something of what we were blessed with and not lament what we had lost.”
 Neighbors, curiously eyeing their work, stopped by to check the progress.
 Craig, a former Navy chef, started selling BBQ to them.
 Hungry for socialization and good food, his neighbors found a haven.
 The Green’s property became a place they could congregate, outside, with minimal risk.